lanec/zoom-batch-downloader/README.md

 Note: You might need to [Enable long paths in Windows](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later) as some downloaded files paths can get a bit long.

-Code written by Georg Kasmin, Lane Campbell and Aness Zurba
+Code written by Georg Kasmin, Lane Campbell and Aness Zurba.